1805864/CS220-AU-portfolio/README.md

 <br>

 ## Log
+- 2022-01-13 essay converted to pdf
+- 2022-01-13 changed my profile of the portfolio photo
 - 2022-01-07 add couple of lines to bio
-- 2022-01-07 check in with Allisha, essay finished
+- 2022-01-07 check in with assessor, essay finished
 - 2022-01-05 review profile, need a new picture
 - 2021-12-22 review the V&R map
 - 2021-12-20 maps reviewed, hard copy of essay commenced